justtrackio/kinesis-admin/README.md

 go run main.go
 ```

-The backend will start on `http://localhost:8080`.
+The backend API will start on `http://localhost:8080`.

-### 4. Frontend Development (Optional, for development purposes)
+### 4. Frontend Development

-If you want to run the frontend in development mode with hot-reloading:
+For development with hot-reloading:

 ```bash
 cd frontend